 Nonresidents: To Change Residency Status for Tuition Purposes

 If you are currently a nonresident but have established permanent residency in Hawai‘i, you may petition for a change in residence status.
-Please iinquire at the Admissions and Records Office, room AD 220, for details and deadline information.
+Please iinquire at the Admissions and Records Office, room AD 220 (during renovations located at DH-A 108), for details and deadline information.

 Senior Citizen Visitor Program